 How to Use Blogger to Make a Good Website in One Day

 Did you know you can use Google’s Blogger to host a regular looking website?
-It’s not just for blogging.
+It’s not just for blogging anymore.
 Blogger gives you the ability to create great looking websites in less than a day.

 I did it with a couple of sites and I’ll explain how it’s done with Blogger’s easy-to-use templates and a few changes to eliminate blogging necessities.
 You’ll feel comfortable creating your own website without needing to know HTML programming.